 Figure 2 shows the diffraction patterns recorded at the end of the isothermal annealing.
 All the main reflections of the cubic FCC of the SGT phase are present without any evidence for impurity or other polymorph.
 The relative intensities between Bragg peaks are in accordance with the intensity ratio reported on the crystallographic datasheets (ICDD card, file n° 01-078-3710, 2006).
 This indicates that all the three samples are not textured.
 The diffraction pattern of the as-deposited sample is typical of an amorphous state with a broad hump at low angles.

-Figure 2.
-Typical XRD patterns obtained on GST, films isothermally annealed at constant temperatures of 100°C. The curves shown here have been acquired before annealing and at last cycle of the isothermal annealing process. the cubic FCC Ka reflections and Kb artefacts are observable
+patterns obtained on GST, films isothermally annealed at constant temperatures of 100°C. The curves shown here have been acquired before annealing and at last cycle of the isothermal annealing process. the cubic FCC K

 Figure 4 and figure 5 show the gradual evolution of the GST film during the isothermal annealing at 100°C. The structural state evolution is extracted from the XRD results as shown in figure 4.
 The d-spacing, strain, and domain size DCD evolution are then followed in situ under annealing.
 The morphological state and the volume shrinking is described by the XRR results (figure 5).
 The density, thickness and surface mass ratio (not shown here) are then followed in situ upon annealing.

-Figure 5. (a) Density (left) and thickness (right) extracted from XRR curve as a function of cycle number during isothermal annealing (one measurement cycle corresponds to one hour).
-The isothermal temperature was fixed at 100°C
+(a) Density (left) and thickness (right) extracted from XRR curve as a function of cycle number during isothermal annealing (one measurement cycle corresponds to one hour).
+The isothermal temperature was

 The phase change from amorphous to crystalline state which occurs upon thermal annealing in the prototypical material Ge2Sb2Te5.
 Phase Change Materials (PCM) thin films is studied by concomitant, complementary and combined in situ and X-ray diffraction (XRD) and X-ray reflectivity (XRR) techniques.
 Combined in situ X-ray scattering techniques demonstrates the possibility to investigate with accuracy the structural, morphological and mechanical variations occurring in the films upon crystallization.
 The crystallization process is correlated to a volume shrinking (densification and thickness reduction) and to structural change with the building up of tensile strain.
 The combined XRD/XRR analysis gives new insights on the stress components built up in phase change material.
 Afterwards, concomitant grain growth, viscous flow, densification and thickness accommodation are observed which leads to a partial stress relaxation in the PCM films.
 This combined characterization techniques proposes a new approach in order to go further into the understanding of the involved phase change.